• Contact

 Yes, I feel like this has been overplayed on social media “Excuse me, ma’am, may I take a picture of you?”… etc. But despite that, it is a good way to push yourself to create!

-12. Do something outside of your comfort zone
+12. Get outside of your comfort zone

 I can’t discuss the item above and not put this on the list.